springfall2008/batpred/docs/config-yml-settings.md

 ## Standing charge

-Predbat also include the daily standing charge in cost predictions (optional)
+Predbat also includes the daily standing charge in cost predictions (optional)

 - **metric_standing_charge** - Set to the standing charge in pounds e.g. 0.50 is 50p.
 Can be typed in directly or point to a sensor that stores this information (e.g. Octopus Plugin).

+Delete this line from apps.yaml or set to zero if you don't want the standing charge (and only have consumption usage) to be included in predbat charts and output data.

 ## Manual energy rates